jdersch/PERQemu/PERQemu/Readme.txt

     own thread will finally get me closer to 170ns/60fps emulation (on my "old" hardware).
 Then I can drop in the rate-limiting stuff for those of you with hardware built in the last decade, where it should really fly.

+    December update:

+    The PERQ now runs on its own thread, and some "improvements" to speed up video have been removed, because apparently writing worse code somehow makes it go faster.
+Sure.
+Removing the 1bpp to 32bpp translation loop adds 10-12fps (shaves 80-90ns off the average microcycle time) so there has to be a way to speed that up and/or move it off the CPU thread that isn't too horrible.
+Although doing it in the most idiotic way possible will probably make it go even faster, so I need to clearly bash myself over the head with a shovel and snort a fifth of Chivas Regal before coding that up.
+Maybe throw in some GOTOs and really make it fly.

+    All of the documentation clearly needs to be rewritten.
+More to come.

 Original README.Source follows.